Click here for updated information about mask requirements (12/10/21)

 All Virtual Conference or Learning Session must be In Accordance with the Diocesan Safe Environment Policies, Code of Conduct, and Social Media Guidelines/Policies.

 Catechetical Leaders/Youth Ministers should review CaSE policies, employee Code of Conduct as well as the Adult and Youth Volunteer Code of Conduct.

 All Virtual Live or Recorded sessions must ensure that what we do is in line with Children’s Online Policy and Protection Rule COPPA.

 COPPA imposes certain requirements on operators of websites or online services directed to youth under 13, and on operators of other websites or online services that have actual knowledge that they are collecting personal information online from a child under 13.

 Clear Communications must be provided to parents regarding Virtual Conference or Learning Session so that they are informed of the dates, times and reasons for the session and have an opportunity to decide if they want their child to participate.

 Email or direct phone conversation to adults is acceptable and highly recommended prior to virtual sessions.
 Be mindful that some families may have limited or no internet.
 Some may have data caps.
 Try to use platforms that allow people to join either via the computer or to call in and join only for sound.

 OPPORTUNITIES FOR FURTHER LEARNING AS YOU NAVIGATE THE YEAR

-Every Thursday afternoon at 2:00 PM a Zoom meeting is hosted by the department of Evangelization and Catechesis!
+The fourth Thursday of each month at 2:00 PM a Zoom meeting is hosted by the Office of Evangelization and Catechesis!
 Here you will get up to date information and the opportunity to share what you are experiencing in your parish!

-To join the meetings every Thursday, use the link below:
+To join the meetings, use the link below: